evennia/evennia/docs/source/Howto/Starting/Part3/A-Sittable-Object.md

                 stander.msg(f"You stand up from {self.key}")
 ```

 Here we really went all out with flexibility.
+If you need this much is up to you.
-We added a bunch of optional Attributes to
-hold alternative versions of all the messages.
+We added a bunch of optional Attributes to hold alternative versions of all the messages.
 There are some things to note:

 - We don't actually initiate those Attributes in `at_object_creation`.
 This is a simple
 optimization.
 The assumption is that _most_ chairs will probably not be this customized.
-So initiating to, say, empty strings would be a lot of useless database calls.
-The drawback
+So initiating a bunch of Attributes to, say, empty strings would be a lot of useless database calls.
-is that the available Attributes become less visible when reading the code.
+The drawback is that the available Attributes become less visible when reading the code.
 So we add a long
 describing docstring to the end to explain all you can use.
 - We use `.format` to inject formatting-tokens in the text.
 The good thing about such formatting
 markers is that they are _optional_.
 They are there if you want them, but Python will not complain
 if you don't include some or any of them.

-Let's actually create the chair now so we can test it later.
+Let's see an example:

     > reload   # if you have new code
     > create/drop armchair : sittables.Sittable